Farama-Foundation/PettingZoo/docs/classic/mahjong.md

-#### Observation Space
+### Observation Space

+The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

-The observation space has a (6, 34, 4) shape with the first index representing the encoding plane.
+The main observation space has a (6, 34, 4) shape with the first index representing the encoding plane.
 The contents of each plane are described in the table below:

 | Plane | Description               |
 |:-----:|---------------------------|